bizon/selling-partner-api-sdk/README.md

 ```

 ## Code generation

+To see the code generation process, see the [codegen](https://www.github.com/bizon/selling-partner-api-sdk/tree/master/codegen) module.

 Some of the source Open API models are invalid (see the [issues](https://github.com/amzn/selling-partner-api-models/issues) and [PRs](https://github.com/amzn/selling-partner-api-models/pulls) on the Amazon repository), so this SDK defines some patches to account for those errors.